Men’s Health Erectile Dysfunction: Understanding Causes and Effective Solutions

 Conclusion

 How does bullying affect mental health?
-Quite severely in some cases, that is why it is essential that people recognize the signs of someone being bullied and offers them as much help as possible.
+Quite severely in some cases, that is why it is essential that people recognize the signs of someone being bullied and offer them as much help as possible.

 Schools and parents working together can help protect children from these problems and make them feel like they are not alone or a burden.